fzhao888/Regex-Tutorial/Regex-Tutorial.md

 #### For Example:

-The possible pool of characters for `[a-z0-9_\.-]` would evalute to all lowercase, numeric, underscore, period, and hyphen characters.
+In our example, the possible pool of characters for `[a-z0-9_\.-]` would evalute to all lowercase, numeric, underscore, period, and hyphen characters.

 ### Greedy and Lazy Match